Trauma surgeon hails London Ambulance Service’s pioneering role in curbing knife violence

 Teams were on hand to explain how they work with volunteers in the community, how technology was improving patient care and how the Service was reducing the environmental impact of its ambulances.
 Ambulance crews and control room staff spoke about their different roles.

-The public meeting can be viewed online here
+A video of the public meeting can be viewed online here

 The London Ambulance Service 2018/19 Annual review can be found here